strangetom/averaged-perceptron/docs/model-optimisation.md

-# Weight size reduction
+# Model optimisation

 ## Introduction

-Here we discuss different techniques for reducing the size of the model weights.
+Here we discuss different techniques for optimising the model for size or execution performance.

 We will assume that the method of storing the weights is to store them in a gzipped JSON file.